 Instead, get a convenient hand-held vacuum to do quick pickups of dust bunnies.
 This BLACK + DECKER Cordless Handheld Vacuum makes freshening up a home a breeze.

-Before you run out and buy one, don’t forget to get the Wikibuy browser extension and set up price alerts to find the lowest price possible.
+Before you run out and buy one, don’t forget to get the Capital One Shopping browser extension and set up price alerts to be notified about great deals!

 - Related: 9 Lazy Cleaning Hacks for Your Car